k34a/bug-free-lamp/README.md

 You can start editing any page by modifying the `.js` in `src/pages` directory.
 The page auto-updates as you edit the file.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+# Contributing to this repository

+Whenever you are done with the changes, create a new pull request, and assign it to any of the contributors.